mueldgog/RecursiveCirclePacking/README.rst

 This repository contains all instances that have been used for the paper "Exact Methods for Recursive Circle Packing", see https://opus4.kobv.de/opus4-zib/frontdoor/index/index/docId/6449.

-The randomly generated instances of the paper are contained in 'rand.tar' whereas the real-world instances from the real-world application in the tube industry is contained in 'real.tar'.
+The randomly generated instances of the paper are contained in ``rand.tar`` whereas the real-world instances from the real-world application in the tube industry is contained in ``real.tar``.
 Each instances has the following structure

 .. code::